Kamal Boullata: Reviews

 Sultan Sooud Al Qassemi noted: "Kamal was simply a giant of art & culture of our age.
 Not only was Kamal an accomplished artist, he was also the author of what is perhaps the most important book on the subject of Modern and contemporary art from Palestine, titled: Palestinian Art: from 1850 to the Present."

+The German art historian Hans Belting wrote that, “as a member of a Christian Arab family from Jerusalem, [Boullata] dreamed of a ‘marriage between Byzantium and Islam.’”
 Steve Sabella noted just after Boullata's death: "I had dinner with Kamal three weeks ago just before I left for Jerusalem, the city of our birth.
 He looked young, energised, inspired, speaking about many projects.
 From the moment we met in 2002, any conversation with Kamal ignited my imagination.
 Only beauty emerges when one delves into his art and listens to his carefully chosen words -words that I felt always came out from the heart.
 Kamal inspired thousands in his life, and I do feel his journey has just begun.
 Kamal's departure is not a loss, but a reward to all humanity."